Williamsburgh Savings Bank

-The Williamsburgh Savings Bank was a financial institution in Brooklyn, New York from the mid-19th to the mid-20th centuries.
+The Williamsburgh Savings Bank was a financial institution in Brooklyn, New York, from 1851 to 1986.
 The bank was incorporated in 1851 under legislation passed by the New York State Assembly.
 The bank continued to operate until a series of mergers brought the bank into the HSBC group late in the 20th century.

 Headquarters buildings

 The Williamsburgh Savings Bank is remembered today for two imposing headquarters buildings still standing.
 The domed original at 175 Broadway, designed by George B. Post and opened to the public in 1875, is located at Broadway and Driggs Avenue in Williamsburg, Brooklyn.
 The building's exterior was protected by the New York City Landmarks Preservation Commission (LPC) in 1966, and it was added to the National Register of Historic Places in 1980.
 In 2010 Juan Figueroa bought the building and adjacent property for $4.5 million for conversion to a banquet hall named Weylin.

-The later Williamsburgh Savings Bank Tower opened in 1929 at One Hanson Place near the Long Island Rail Road's Atlantic Terminal.
+The later Williamsburgh Savings Bank Tower opened in 1929 at One Hanson Place, near the Long Island Rail Road's Atlantic Terminal.
 The LPC designated the exterior of the building as a New York City landmark in 1977.
 The interiors of both 175 Broadway and One Hanson Place became city landmarks in 1996.